juanpc2018/Power6-vs-Power9/README.md

 and will create a used CPU market, making easier for late adopters to get-in, </br>
 but diy socket will increase price. </br>
 other sollution can be like older PowerMac, Amiga or Pentium-II "CPU cards with PCI connector", </br>
-easier than DIY socket, CPU soldered to a small PCB, and can be swaped by user very easy. </br>
+easier than DIY socket, CPU soldered to a small PCB, can be swaped by user very easy. </br>

 The idea is to make an ATX board, similar to NXP dev board, but cost reduced. </br>
 different versions: with so-dimm ddr3, with standard full size ddr3 </br>